This is the team behind Radio Ambulante:

 Luis Fernando Vargas Vega

 Costa Rican.
 As a teenager he wanted to be a philosopher, yet he became a journalist.
 He has written about art, music, literature, and cuisine in various Costa Rican media outlets.
 He also studies social communication and is currently writing a thesis on anarchism.
 He reads to save himself, though he is not sure from what.
 He tries to find himself in Enrique Lihn’s poems.
 Fear takes over him when facing a blank page and he panics at the mere thought of driving a car.
 His life belong to two cats.
 He’s 24 years old, but many call him “Sir”: they have been very good or badly lived–the years–.
 He’s still undecided on that.

-When he was 10 years old and heard the song “Lemon Tree” playing on the radio, he was sure he had to dedicate his life to music.
-Eight years later, in order to not tire out his passion, he decided to study something completely different: history at Mexico’s National School of Anthropology and History.
+When he was 10 years old and heard the song “Lemon Tree," he was sure he had to dedicate his life to music.
 When he turned 21, he spent a year in Germany playing in different venues and recording in the same studios as his childhood heroes.
 Once back in Mexico, he improvised his own studio that started growing once local bands chose it to produce their albums.
-Last year he relaunched the studio under the name El Limonero, where he produces and post produces audio for bands and films.
+In 2016 he remodeled the studio and El Limonero was born, where he produces and post produces audio for bands and films.

 Annie is Editorial Director of the storytelling platform Cowbird.
 She began her career in journalism covering breaking news, crime and immigration as a stringer for The New York Times Metro Desk and as a staff reporter at El Diario.
 Annie’s work in radio began with a documentary about her father’s kidnapping in Colombia commissioned and produced by Transom.
 Her work has since aired on NPR, WNYC, This American Life, and elsewhere.